 A Mentor is a person with youth development experience that provides support to the Applicant/Camper Family throughout the Campership process.
 The Mentor plays an essential role in the ‘check and balance’ system JACF has developed to ensure we are serving those children for which the campership was designed.

 Mentors may be veteran volunteers for the foundation that have worked in a particular region of the country, personnel within a partnering youth services agency or school or a person selected by the Camper who is willing to become a volunteer for the John Austin Cheley Foundation.

 All JACF Mentors must be screened and approved by JACF by completing a JACF Volunteer Application which can be found HERE.

 What Are The Key Mentor Responsibilities?

-Completing the JACF Volunteer application to receive JACF Volunteer approval
+- Complete the JACF Volunteer application to receive JACF Volunteer vetting

-Helping the successful candidate enroll in camp and complete Associate Camp paperwork, acquire needed gear, equipment, and clothing and plan transportation to and from camp or airport.
+- Assist the successful candidate with camp enrollment and preparation for camp (acquire needed gear, equipment, and clothing and plan transportation to and from camp or airport).